Institute of Chartered Accountants of India: Regions and branches

 ICAI has five regions : Eastern, Western, Northern, Southern and Central.
 As on 15 July 2019, ICAI have 164 Branches so far.
 Out of total 164 Branches, 99 branches are having their own premises which include 14 Branches (presently functioning from Rented Premises) who have procured land on which construction is either commenced or construction is under-way.
 16 Branches (functioning from own premises) have procured land where either construction has started or construction is under-way.
 51 Branches do not own either land or building.

 Presidents

 ICAI's first president was Mr. G.P.
 Kapadia (1949 to 1952).
-CA Aniket Talati is the current president.
+CA. Charanjot Singh Nanda is the current president.

 Code of ethics

 The institute has a detailed code of ethics and actions in contravention of such code results in disciplinary action against the erring members.
 The institute publishes a members' handbook containing the Chartered Accountants Act 1949, Chartered Accountants Regulations 1988, Professional Opportunities for Members – an Appraisal, Code of Ethics and Manual for members.
 These together form the basis of regulation of the profession.
 The council also has a Peer Review Board that ensures that in carrying out their professional attestation services assignments, the members of the institute (a) comply with the Technical Standards laid down by the institute and (b) have in place proper systems (including documentation systems) for maintaining the quality of the attestation services work they perform.